 Naoroji spoke at the International’s 1904 Congress, where he stated that “the fate of India rests in the hands of the working classes”.
-This tradition continued into the 20th century with figures like Shapurji Saklatvala, the Communist Party-supporting Labour MP for Battersea.
+This tradition continued into the 20th century with figures like Shapurji Saklatvala, the Labour and then Communist MP for Battersea.
 Saklatvala was the first person to be arrested during the General Strike, after he called on soldiers not to fire on striking workers.

 Marx’s warning was apt.
 In addition to the poverty and misery it brought for the majority of the population, India’s industrial development proceeded only very slowly under British rule.
 British capitalists saw no need to move their factories there; Indian capitalists had no government of their own to provide protection and aid for new enterprises.
 In fact, the British state positively discouraged Indian capitalists because it saw them as potential competitors to British business.